 The syrup was replaced with a homemade blueberry syrup (this stuff is amazing, read on for the juicy details).

-Dairy-free oatmeal pancakes
+Dairy-free oatmeal substitutions

 This recipe can also be dairy-free by replacing the buttermilk with a milk alternative plus some lemon juice to amp up the taste and assist with a little extra fluffiness.
 Both almond milk and coconut would work well.